jbottel/TARS/README.md

 Tests
 ----------
 An application like TARS is difficult to test, however, an attempt will be made to provide tests to the level where it is possible -- keep in mind that Kodi itself is not very well tested, however.
-Because of the nature of TARS, for nearly all tests a direct connection to the JSON RPC API is required, and thus a Kodi instance must be running.
+Because of the nature of TARS, for nearly all tests a direct connection to the JSON-RPC API is required, and thus a Kodi instance must be running.
 Additionally, the Kodi instance must have some media to test with: at least one movie should exist in the Kodi database with a `movieid` of `1`.
 Unsurprisingly, any permissions to run TARS as normal are also required for testing.
 The Kodi player will flash items on and off during the tests.

 After ensuring that the JSON-RPC API is correctly configured in `settings.py` and that your media library meets the specifications, you can run the test suite by running:
 ```